 There is a range of resources at Fisher College available for making decisions about the future.
-An advisor will be assigned to work with each student.
+An academic advisor will be assigned to work with each student.

-Advisors are faculty and staff members who are prepared to assist in making academic and career decisions.
+Academic Advisors are faculty or professional advisors who are prepared to assist in making academic and career decisions.
 For example, a student may need to:

-- Navigate the transition to college - Participate in self-assessment to ensure proper major and degree - Learn about job and internship opportunities - Begin the career-readiness journey - Explore and clarify his or her career goals - Confirm his or her choice of a major - Monitor his or her academic progress - Decide how many courses to take given other commitments - Map out a schedule of courses for a semester or the entire degree program
+- Navigate the transition to college. - Learn about job and internship opportunities. - Begin the career-readiness journey. - Explore and clarify his or her career goals. - Confirm his or her choice of a major. - Monitor his or her academic progress. - Decide how many courses to take given other commitments. - Map out a schedule of courses for a semester or the entire degree program.